jwlodek/py_cui/docs/DocstringGenerated/PyCUI.md

  set_status_bar_text | Sets the status bar text when in overview mode initialize_colors | Function for initialzing curses colors.
-Called when CUI is first created. initialize_widget_renderer | Function that creates the renderer object that will draw each widget check_if_neighbor_exists | Function that checks if widget has neighbor in specified cell. set_selected_widget | Function that sets the selected cell for the CUI get_widget_id | Function for grabbing widget ID
+Called when CUI is first created. initialize_widget_renderer | Function that creates the renderer object that will draw each widget get_widgets_by_row | Function that gets all widgets in a specific row def get_widgets_by_col | Function that gets all widgets in a specific column check_if_neighbor_exists | Function that checks if widget has neighbor in specified cell. set_selected_widget | Function that sets the selected cell for the CUI get_widget_id | Function for grabbing widget ID